rbms-bsc/DCRMR/_pages/PPDM/Name-of-publisher.md

 ## 4.203.5 Names of publishers containing only addresses, signs, or initials

-<a name="4.203.5.1">4.203.5.1</a> If only the address, sign, or initials of the publisher appear in lieu of the name, transcribe the statement containing the address, sign, or initials as the [Publication statement](/DCRMR/ppdm/Publication-statement/).
-If the name of publisher can be identified, supply it in square brackets after the initials or before or after the address or sign, as appropriate, or give the information in a [Note on publication statement](/DCRMR/ppdm/Note-on-publication-statement/) (see [4.206.5.1](/DCRMR/ppdm/Note-on-publication-statement/#4.206.5.1)).
+<a name="4.203.5.1">4.203.5.1</a> If only the address, sign, or initials of the distributor, appears in lieu of the name, transcribe the statement containing the address, sign, or initials as the name of distributor.
+If the publisher's name can be identified, supply it in square brackets after the initials or before or after the address or sign, as appropriate, or give the information in a [Note on publication statement](/DCRMR/ppdm/Note-on-publication-statement/) (see [4.206.5.1](/DCRMR/ppdm/Note-on-publication-statement/#4.206.5.1)).

 >Example:
 >Publication statement: <CITE>Pubd in Ryders Court and to be had at the sign of the Pannel Painter in Cheapside, or at the bust of Impudence alias the Brazen Head in Leicester Square</CITE>